 A: “Exact” coverage is impossible to define because there are different policies and about 900 insurance companies writing property/casualty business in the United States.
 However, 80% of homeowners policies are based on a standard form.
 All homeowners policies cover two important areas: property and liability.
 Property insurance covers your structures and possessions.
 Personal liability, as its name implies, means you’re legally obligated to pay money to another person for actions caused by you, your family, or your property.
 That liability extends to medical payments to others for injuries caused by you or your family.

-Q: What do I need to know when purchasing homeowners insurance?A: This is a three-part answer:
+Q: What do I need to know when purchasing homeowners insurance?

 - Get the amount and type of insurance that you need.